Easy Baileys Bounty Bars, Low Carb (and here to stay)

 - To prevent the filling from falling apart, freeze the coconut bars for 20 minutes.
 This will also help to keep the bars in one piece when you dip them in the melted chocolate.

-The Carbs in Baileys Bounty Bars (an in-depth view)
+How Many Carbs in Baileys Bounty Bars (an in-depth view)

 Carbs in Irish Cream

 Baileys Irish Cream liqueur contains sugar and carbohydrates, so I use a small amount in the recipe.
-Each bar is acceptable to eat on low-carb but be mindful to eat them in moderation.
+Each bar is acceptable to eat on a low-carb diet, but be mindful to eat them in moderation.
 I’ll try out a low-carb Irish Cream recipe soon and see if it helps reduce the carb amount further.

 Carbs in Dark Chocolate